 I tell my readers that the final thing to convince me was the chicken.

 For almost a year, I couldn’t eat poultry without experiencing severe stomach pain and other unmentionable gastrointestinal distress.
 Even the expensive, organic, vegetarian-fed birds wreaked havoc on my bowels.
-But according to The Plant Paradox, it wasn’t the chicken that was causing these ailments.
+But, according to Dr. Gundry, it wasn’t the chicken that was causing these ailments.
 It was the chicken’s diet.

 Now, here was something I could test—a one-woman self-experiment that could prove to me whether this lectin theory was true.